• Printer Friendly Version

 WESTCHESTER MEDICAL CENTER

-Westchester Medical Center is the primary training site for the Pulmonary and Critical Care Medicine fellowship at Westchester Medical Center.
+Westchester Medical Center is the primary training site for the Pulmonary and Critical Care Medicine fellowship at Westchester Medical Center and the future home of a new Critical Care Tower, a $220 million project that will span 162,000 square feet and rise five stories.
+Learn more.
 The Westchester Medical Center experience consists of the following rotations and approximate durations over three years of training:

 • Pulmonary Consultation (6 mo.)